Pet friendly Palm Springs is a winter paradise for everyone who enjoys the outdoors – including your furry travel buddy!

 View from the pet-friendly Pines to Palms Overlook in Palm Springs, CA

-7. Visit the Palm Springs Dog Park
+4. Visit The David H. Ready Palm Springs Dog Park

 Dog Park in Palm Springs, CA